cs10/sp17/bios/YifatBio.md

 ## HAVE YOU DONE ANYTHING REMARKABLE?
 HAS ANYTHING MEMORABLE HAPPENED TO YOU?

-I’ve been stung by a jellyfish!
-Though not my proudest moment… Also, I’ve registered for the Berkeley Half Marathon this coming November, so hopefully at the end of the semester I’ll be able to say that I have ran a 13.1 mile race!
-[I guess now that it’s on the internet I can’t back out, oops]
+I ran my first half marathon last semester! #BerkeleyHalf2016

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?

-Classes, teaching CS10, training for the Berkeley Half Marathon, and enjoying my final year at UC Berkeley!
+Machine Learning, Discrete Optimization, Wealth and Poverty, African Music Ensemble, teaching CS10, applying for the 5th year masters program, yoga PE, and enjoying my final semester at UC Berkeley (as an undergrad, at least)!